jethrojones/jethrojones.github.io/_posts/2014-02-05-life-in-russia.md

 It took a long time to get rid of this cat.

-And the milk was sold in cartons (or bags), not refrigerated, and look at that, 4% milkfat.
+And the milk was sold in cartons (or bags), not refrigerated, and look at that, 4% milk fat.
 It was like drinking half and half, but without sugar:

 ![milky]({{ site.url }}/assets/Russia 0049.jpg)